-This high-value metal is tricky to source and in high demand — especially from car manufacturers.
+Palladium is a high-value metal that is both tricky to source and in high demand — especially from car manufacturers.
 With the precious metal outperforming both gold and silver in recent years, Australia's palladium stocks are well-positioned to take advantage of the growth in the sector.

 What is palladium?

 Palladium is a bright, silver-white metal primarily mined in Russia and South Africa.
 It’s typically produced as a byproduct of mining other materials, like nickel and platinum.
 It is one of the six platinum-group metals, a group that includes iridium, osmium, platinum, rhodium and ruthenium.

 We’re most likely to encounter palladium when driving a vehicle, as nearly 85% of mined palladium finds itself in the exhaust systems of cars.
 It’s a vital component of the catalytic converters responsible for transforming toxic pollutants into carbon dioxide, nitrogen and water vapour.
 Palladium is also used in dentistry, electronics, medicine and jewellery manufacturing.